calmseas/aio-cosmos/README.md

 ### Results

-Results are returned in a dictionary of the following format:
+Results are returned in a dictionary with the following format:

 ```python
 {